-The compounds used in the Viva 3 are flexible enough to operate in the cold winter and also durable enough to perform during the summer.
-It has a better grip and traction than any of the previous Viva tire models.
-A unique ribbed tread design gives great handling and steering response.
+The compounds used in this tire are flexible enough to operate in the cold winter and also durable enough to perform during the summer.
+The Goodyear Viva 3 has a better grip and traction than any of the previous Viva line tire models reviewed.
+A unique ribbed tread design provides great handling and steering response.
 It has a good grip and short braking distance to keep you safe.

 Goodyear has optimized zig-zag tread patterns on this tire to reduce road noise while providing a smooth comfortable ride.
 This type of tread pattern also helps to distribute the overall treadwear.

 It also uses stable shoulder blocks that provide confident handling in all-season conditions.